We do not accept paper applications. Please apply online.

 I have submitted my application complete and by the deadline.
 When can I expect a decision?

-The Office of Graduate Education does not review the degree applications and cannot give exact time to decisions.
+The Graduate School does not review the degree applications and cannot give exact time to decisions.
 However, most departments begin returning decisions 6 to 8 weeks after the deadline or the application has been completed.
 When a decision is returned to us from the department, we process the decision generally, within two business days and you will be able to see your decision letter on your online application account at that time.
-Graduate Education policy expressly prohibits us from issuing decisions via e-mail or the phone.
+The Graduate School policy expressly prohibits us from issuing decisions via e-mail or the phone.

 What is the average (or minimum) GRE score for my program?

 GRE scores vary from department to department and year to year with the competitiveness of each class.
-Therefore, the Office of Graduate Education does not issue average or minimum scores.
+Therefore, the Graduate School does not issue average or minimum scores.
 If you must have this information you may try the departmental web sites or contacting the department directly for this year's scores.

 What is the Statement of Goals (application essay)?